Reduce, Reuse, Refill, Recycle

 We are striving hard to eradicate single use plastics and all our cleaning products and equipment are reusable – as a result we generate minimal waste.
 We ask you to help us during your stay and to use our recycling facilities here.
-We leave composting bags for raw food as well as boxes for plastics, cardboard, tins and glass.
+We leave composting bags for raw food as well as boxes for plastics, cardboard, tins, glass and Tetra Pak.

 We are not off-grid or using solar panels (yet)! but we do source our wood for the wood-burners locally and our electricity is from Octopus as we love what they do – no fossil fuels, and no animal by-products.
 Just green electricity made from the wind, the sun and the sea, and green gas made from organic material.
 Our cabins are super insulated and also benefit from green, living roofs.